Nootropic profile

 What is Picamilon?

 Picamilon (nicotinoyl-GABA or N-nicotinoyl-gamma-aminobutyric acid) was developed in the Soviet Union in 1969 at the All-Union Vitamins Scientific Research Institute.
 It is a synthetic combination of GABA and nicotinic acid (niacin) bonded together.
-This molecular fusion solves one of the fundamental challenges of GABA supplementation - the inability of free GABA to cross the blood-brain barrier in significant quantities.

 - Typical dose: 50-200 mg per day, divided into 2-3 doses